cbeley/beleyenv/README.md

 -   Executes install scripts pulled at runtime
 -   If you run this blind, you are also trusting what I wrote

-You should also remember that ChromeOS's Debian container has no root password and that sudo does not prompt (I'm considering changing this behavior with beleyenv).
+You should also remember that ChromeOS's Debian container has no root password and that sudo does not prompt (I'm considering changing this behavior with Beleyenv).

 Ultimately, there is a balance between security and convenience.
 You should do your own diligence and decide what level of security is required for you.
-Investigating beleyenv's source code as well as the scripts it pulls down is a good start.
+Investigating Beleyenv's source code as well as the scripts it pulls down is a good start.

 Also note that Beleyenv runs some scripts by doing `curl x | bash`.
 This is something I may adjust, but you should be aware that even if you download it to inspect ahead of time, that it may be possible for the remote server to detect whether you are downloading the file vs. piping it into bash.
 See [Detecting the use of "curl | bash" server side](https://www.idontplaydarts.com/2016/04/detecting-curl-pipe-bash-server-side/)

 ## Quick Start

-This will give you my opinionated set-up on your chromebook.
+This will give you my opinionated set-up on your Chromebook.
 You'll likely want to read further down, fork this repo, then adjust it to your liking.
 However, it has been designed to be able to run by default without relying on any of the encrypted configuration in this repo.

 **WARNING:** If you do not run this on a clean-setup, this script will **overwrite any existing configuration** that Beleyenv manages **without warning and without a backup**!

 1. [Set up Linux on your Chromebook](https://support.google.com/chromebook/answer/9145439) and then launch the terminal app.
 2. Run `mkdir .beleyenv && cd .beleyenv && git clone https://github.com/cbeley/beleyenv.git`
 3. Run `mv sample-config.json config.json`.
 Edit `config.json` in your favorite editor (nano is one option: `sudo apt-get install nano`).
 You only need to update `email` and `name`.
 Everything else can be left alone.
 See [Forking & Using Beleyenv For Your Own Profit](#forking-&-using-beleyenv-for-your-own-profit) to learn how to customize Beleyenv for your own use.
 4. Run `./index.sh`.
 Note that the script will open Chrome for you and navigate to Github's SSH Keys page.
 Your SSH key should already be in your clipboard at this point.
-Simply paste it in and save it if you'd like to associate your newly generate ssh key with your github account.
+Simply paste it in and save it if you'd like to associate your newly generated ssh key with your github account.
 If you don't care about doing this, you can just ignore it.
+5. You'll receive a ChromeOS notification when belyenv is done.
+Some changes require a reboot (well, it's the easiest way) to take effect.
+Type `sudo poweroff` to shut down your container.
-5. Kitty is faster and better than the ChromeOS terminal app.
-So when it's done (You'll receive a ChromeOS notification), close the ChromeOS terminal app forever and start 'kitty' -- It'll be among your other apps.
+6. Kitty is faster and better than the ChromeOS terminal app.
+So after you poweroff your container, never use the terminal app again and instead use Kitty -- It'll be among your other apps.
+Clicking it will auto-start the container.

 ### Running individual scripts